 The Grant Manager shall collect and review all Semi-Annual Certification Forms.
 Any certifications that reflect a percentage other than 100% shall be forwarded to the finance department for adjustment of the grant payroll expenditures for the certification period.
 NOTE: Steps should also be taken to ensure that the staff member’s work schedule is adjusted to 100% grant related, or is changed from the semi-annual certification method to time and effort reporting.].The Grant Manager shall file the certifications for audit purposes.

 The finance department shall prepare a journal ledger entry to correct the account distribution code(s) as appropriate.
-The Business Manager shall post the entry to the finance general ledger.
+The Chief Financial Officer shall post the entry to the finance general ledger.

 Time and effort requirements for staff split funded (funded from more than one (1) cost objective and/or grant programs)